ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 [[1,1,1],[2,3,2],[2]]
 ```

-Changing `clear_depth=2`, results in elements being enumerated seperately for each row.
+Changing `clear_depth=2`, results in elements being enumerated separately for each row.

 Query: